Large Language Models Leverage External Knowledge to Extend Clinical Insight Beyond Language Boundaries: MATERIALS AND METHODS

-Using the direct instruction $I_{direct}$ and the instruction with inference steps $I_{steps}$ can reach the score of 51 and 52, respectively, which fail to quality CNMLE.
-To further improve the performance, we propose the \textbf{K}nowledge and \textbf{F}ew-shot \textbf{E}nhanced In-Context Learning (KFE).
-Figure \ref{fig: Overall} displays the framework of KFE which includes two modules: {\em Medical Knowledge Retriever} and {\em Question Bank Retriever}.
-Given a question and options, the Medical Knowledge Retriever acquires the relevant medical knowledge from the medical knowledge base, which is then integrated into the prompts for GPT model; The Question Bank Retriever acquires questions and corresponding answers from a pre-built Question Bank.
-These retrieved questions and answers will be further enriched with GPT model and then integrated into the prompts to enable few-shot learning.
+To further improve the performance, we propose the \textbf{K}nowledge and \textbf{F}ew-shot \textbf{E}nhanced In-context Learning (KFE) framework.
+Figure \ref{fig: Overall} illustrates the KFE framework, comprising two primary modules: {\em Medical Knowledge Retriever} and {\em Question Bank Retriever}.
+Given a question stem and options, the Medical Knowledge Retriever extracts the relevant medical knowledge from an established medical knowledge base, which is then incorporated into the prompts as background knowledge.
+In parallel, the Question Bank Retriever acquires similar questions and their corresponding answers from a curated Question Bank, which are integrated into the prompts to enable few-shot learning.
+Accompanying explicit instruction and bolstered by pertinent knowledge and questions, the GPT leverages its in-context learning ability to extend clinical insight from the background and learn the capability of problem-solving as exemplified in the sample questions, thereby generating answers to medical queries correctly.